OctopusDeploy/blog/blog/2025-06/beyond-skeleton-pipelines-who-owns-software-pipelines/index.md

 Ask any group of engineers, "Who owns your software delivery pipelines?" and I bet you'll get different answers.
 When writing this post, I put that question into a search engine and reviewed the discussions, which weren't surprising.
 Some say developers should own what they build, others insist it's up to platform or DevOps engineers.
 Then there's the view that everyone is responsible because DevOps is about everyone working together.
 My observation is that often, no one owns it, and that's when it becomes a problem.

 The distinction that matters isn't really about ownership.
 It's about accountability.
 Someone needs to be accountable for ensuring your delivery process evolves, improves, and supports your organization with shipping software rather than being a friction-filled process people loathe working with.
-Without that accountability, pipelines can easily become orphaned components that gradually deteriorate until they become technical debt and a bottleneck instead of an enabler.
+Without that accountability, pipelines can easily become unmanaged components that gradually deteriorate until they become technical debt and a bottleneck instead of an enabler.

 There's no one-size-fits-all answer for who should own and be accountable for your pipelines.
 You must discuss and agree based on your maturity, size, team structure, and individual skill sets.
 The important thing is that it is discussed and agreed upon, and not left to assumptions.
 Ask yourself now if everyone on the team knows how and where to raise an issue with the deployment process today.
 If the answer is no, then start there.
 Determine who's responsible and establish clear channels for pipeline feedback, problems, and improvements.